Target Black Friday 2019 deals: iPad and Samsung TV discounts

-Black Friday is almost here, but Target's deals came early in 2019.
-Target's Black Friday ad has been out for a while, and well-organized shoppers have already gotten a jump on holiday purchases with steep discounts.
-Scroll down to see which Target deals you can snag now, and which are still to come as we approach Black Friday.
-We've already had a look at the early Black Friday doorbuster deals from Costco, Amazon, Dell and Walmart, but Target is holding its own with a lineup of awesome deals and deep discounts on tech.
+Target's Black Friday deals arrived early for 2019, with many discounts available now.
+Target's Black Friday ad came out a while ago, and well-organized shoppers have already gotten a jump on the deep holiday discounts.
+Scroll down the page to see which Target deals you can snag now and which are still to come with only three days to go until Black Friday.
+Early Black Friday doorbuster deals from Costco, Amazon, Dell and Walmart are awesome so far, but Target is holding its own with a lineup of fantastic deals and steep discounts on tech.

-In Target's current Black Friday lineup there are big savings on an iPad Pro and Samsung's 65-inch Smart 4K UHD TV, with even more rewards for Target Circle and Target RedCard holders.
-Combining all those savings, a Target gift could be the best option these holidays, so we'll keep an eye on these and other deals and help you save as the days progress.
+In the current Target Black Friday lineup there are huge savings on iPad Pro and Samsung's 65-inch Smart 4K UHD TV, with even more rewards for Target Circle and Target RedCard holders.
+Combining all those savings, a Target gift could be a great option these holidays, so we'll keep an eye on all of these and other deals to help you save as we get closer to Black Friday.

 You can preview the deals and doorbuster sale coming later this month -- including a few we've highlighted below.